We're proud to support new charity the London Retired Police Dogs Trust, with whom we've produced our calendar.

 “It’s a great pleasure to support the London Retired Police Dogs Trust.
 Supporting the Trust is something we take very seriously and is the very core of what we stand for.
 Not only are we proud to support these brave individuals who have joined the Police, we are also proud to contribute in a small way in honouring these brave animals that help keep us all safe on a daily basis.

 I would like to pay credit to the individuals behind the establishment of the trust.
 The effort, energy and enthusiasm that the team have put into this alongside their job and family commitments is truly inspirational.
-I must also mention RPD Obi who passed away last week but was an inspiration to all who met him at our AGM in the Summer and we are proud that he is remembered not only in the calendar but also in our new brand video that you’ll see over the coming months.”
+I must also mention RPD Obi who sadly passed away but was an inspiration to all who met him at our AGM and we are proud that he is remembered not only in the (2020) calendar but also in our new brand video that you’ll see over the coming months.”

-The 2020 calendar featuring pictures of retired dogs is now available for a minimum donation of £2 to the London Retired Police Dogs Trust if you collect from us in person – find out how here.
+The calendar featuring pictures of retired dogs is now available for a minimum donation to the London Retired Police Dogs Trust if you collect from us in person – find out how here.

 Alternatively, and if you’re unable to pick one up in person, visit their website to purchase from their online shop.